 - Enhances the Immune System

 Also, Garri is gluten-free.
 As a result, people who are gluten sensitive can eat garri.
 Research shows, foods containing gluten irritate their intestines and, in most cases, cause damage to their small intestine.
 I have not experienced any side effects from eating garri and cannot speak to those symptoms.

-Enlisting these garri benefits, it appears cassava is one of the best undercover staple product.
+Curious about a no-animal-meat food lifestyle? peep instagram to see what I eat live😊.
+Enlisting these garri benefits, it appears cassava is one of the best undercover staple product among Liberia foods, popular among west African food recipes.
+Our Western friends, now you have another use for yucca and we have shown you what is yucca good for and explained what is cassava.
 We eat Garri soaking for breakfast, dessert and lunch.
 Can you say versatile?
 Speaking personally, I still think it is weirdly strange that some people put biscuit in it.
 Oya, yes I’m judging and you can judge me too since I love mayonnaise with Gari or Garri.
 Let us know how you enjoyed eating gari.
 Did you try to take gari as a drink?
 Comment below what additions you add to your garri?

 - Desired amount of Gari (Ground Yuca)

 - Desired amount of Sweetener (Sugar, Agave, honey, Syrup)